 Noel T. Keen Award: This award recognizes APS members for research excellence in molecular plant pathology.
 Nominees will have made outstanding contributions and demonstrated sustained excellence and leadership in research that significantly advances the understanding of molecular aspects of host-pathogen interactions, plant pathogens or plant- associated microbes, or molecular biology of disease development or defense mechanisms.
-Recipients of the Noel T. Keen Award receive a certificate and a cash prize derived from a fund established through the APS Foundation.
+Recipients will receive an award and a cash prize derived from a fund established through the APS Foundation.

 Excellence in Extension Award: This award recognizes an APS member for excellence in extension plant pathology.
 Nominees will be individuals who have made outstanding contributions by creating, developing, or implementing extension-related programs or materials, or have provided significant leadership in an area of extension plant pathology.
 Supporting information could include descriptions of significant clientele educational programs; development of information transfer materials such as bulletins, fact sheets, books, newspaper and magazine articles, computer software and networks, video tapes, radio and television programs, and interactive video conferences; and evidence of leadership in local, regional, or national extension programs or professional organizations.
 Specific examples of the creativity and impact of the nominee's programs should be emphasized.
 Note of research, teaching, public policy, education, and other activities supportive of extension should be included in the nomination.